Contemporary printmaking has evolved into an interdisciplinary

 In consultation with an adviser, print students plan an individualized degree program that provides a thorough grounding in a range of print media, with additional advanced level studies in a specialized area of interest.
 In addition to print courses, students are encouraged to take courses in other studio areas in order to broaden their art-making experience.

-Printmaking is housed in several adjacent rooms:
+Printmaking is housed in several adjacent rooms within the Fine Arts Center:

 The Intaglio/Relief room is equipped for wood and linoleum block printing, intaglio work in copper, and monoprinting.
 It houses two presses (Takach and Charles Brand presses), three acid baths, three hotplates, paper soaking trays, an airbrush and spray booth, aquatint box, assorted-sized rollers, inks and various tools for both relief and intaglio work.